Session 07-03 - Combinatorics & Counting

 Example: Quality Control

-A box contains 20 items: 4 are defective.
-If we select 3 items randomly:
+Box contains 20 items: 4 are defective.
+We select 3 items randomly:

 - \(P(\text{none defective})\)